xarxaxdev/gans_blanc/README.md

 $ python src/main.py --split_datasets
 ```

+The new files will also be saved under `src/data`

 #### BiLSTM-CRF

 To use this method we will need some pretrained Word Embeddings.
 Download the pretrained Glove word embeddings:
 ```bash